 Your annotations are brief text explanations that highlight your practice and are attached to specific timestamped points in a video clip.
 These annotations identify the specific moments in the video clips that demonstrate what you are doing and why you are doing it.
 Use 1 annotation title for each timestamped segment.
 Use each of the 5 annotations at least once across the 3 video clips.
-For each annotation, you will provide a brief explanation to describe what you are doing in that moment and why.
+For each annotation, you will

+- select an annotation title (described below) from a drop-down list and - provide a brief explanation to describe what you are doing in that moment and why.
 Your explanation must align to what is seen within the length of the video timestamp you have selected.